Plane Crazy: Production

 The short was co-directed by Walt Disney and Ub Iwerks.
 Iwerks was also the sole animator for this short and spent just two weeks working on it in a back room, at a rate of over 700 drawings a day.
 It is also speculated Hugh Harman and Rudolf Ising might have done work for the short as well.
 The sound version contained a soundtrack by Carl W. Stalling, who recorded it on October 26, 1928, when he was hired, and a month before Steamboat Willie was released.

-This was the first animated film to use a camera move.
 The point of view shot from the plane made it appear as if the camera was tracking into the ground.
-In fact, when they shot this scene, they piled books under the spinning background to move the artwork closer to the camera.
+When they shot this scene, they piled books under the spinning background to move the artwork closer to the view.

 Reception

 The Film Daily (March 24, 1929): "Clever.
 Mickey Mouse does his animal antics in the latest mode via areoplane. [sic] The cartoonist has employed his usual ingenuity to extract a volume of laughs that are by no means confined to the juveniles.
 The sound effects are particularly appropriate on this type of film, and certainly add greatly to the comedy angle with the absurd squeaks, yawps and goofy noises."

 Variety (April 3, 1929): "Walt Disney sound cartoon, produced by Powers Cinephone, one of the Mickey Mouse series of animated cartoons.
 It's a snappy six minutes, with plenty of nonsensical action and a fitting musical accompaniment.
 Constitutes an amusingly silly interlude for any wired house.
 Disney has derived some breezy situations, one or two of them a bit saucy but, considering the animal characters, permissible."